 First responders are constantly on the frontlines working to keep our communities safe.
-In the process, they’re subjected to incredible amounts of stress, danger and trauma.
+In the process, they’re subjected to incredible amounts of stress, anger, and trauma.
 It’s common for first responders to develop substance use issues as they attempt to self-medicate under these circumstances.
 Drug and alcohol use combined with the continued toll of work can lead to a destructive cycle.
-Fortunately, there are programs designed to help first responders recover from substance use disorders and to develop the tools they need to protect themselves against relapse.
+Fortunately, programs are designed to help first responders recover from substance use disorders and develop the tools they need to protect themselves against relapse.

 It’s important to recognize early warning signs of relapse.
 The process happens in stages.

 - Emotional – Recovery programs teach you how to take care of yourself mentally, physically, and emotionally.
 You learn how to develop healthier eating, sleeping, and other lifestyle habits.
 You also learn healthier coping strategies for the stresses of work.
 If the job’s hazards become too much, if you’re not getting enough sleep or if any of those areas start to falter, your emotional state can weaken—priming you for the next stage of relapse.

 - Mental – If an emotional relapse isn’t recognized and treated, you might start thinking about your past experiences with drugs or alcohol.
 It doesn’t always begin with fond memories of using.
 You might start reaching out to old friends or revisiting places that were connected to those times.
 You might feel the need to lie about your current struggle with friends and family.
 Eventually, it can progress to cravings for those old experiences.

 - Physical – When emotional and mental relapse conditions go unchecked, you’re in danger of succumbing to physical relapse.
 That’s why it’s vital to recognize the early stages and take measures to protect your recovery.